 The relocation of existing utilities and other municipal services will be required.
 This utility relocation stage is often completed prior to the primary construction stages.
 Relocations and approvals will generally take place in the early stages of construction to minimize risk to construction schedules.
-Numerous utilities are located within the crossing alignment and will require relocation, including hydro, Bell, Union Gas, Cogeco, steam pipes and municipal watermains and sanitary sewers.
+Numerous utilities are located within the crossing alignment and will require relocation, including hydro, Bell, Union Gas, Cogeco, steam pipes, and municipal watermains and sanitary sewers.
 The approach to the main bridge will impact the overhead hydro connection between the Hydro One Keith Transformer Station and the adjacent hydro tower lines, and the connection will need to be buried beneath the approach structure.
+In addition, the bridge approach traverses the eastern portion of Hydro One's Keith Transformer Station site.
+The bridge approach has been situated to avoid the need for physical relocation of the existing transformers.
+Additional details regarding impacts and potential mitigation strategies relating to the Hydro One Keith Transformer Station are discussed in Chapter 10.